 The market town of Tavistock is around 15 minutes away, with its cluster of independent shops to explore.
 There is a also covered pannier market each week, and a farmer’s market and art market each month.

-For many more dog-friendly Devon delights, don’t miss our guide to the region, which also covers the stunning south of the county.
+For inspiration see our dog-friendly Devon destination page, which also covers the stunning south of the county.
 Also check out our ‘Also in the Neighbourhood’ recommendations below.